mcdaoxyz/irysflip/README.md

 # Irysflip

-MVP Coinflip game yang terintegrasi Irys.
+MVP Coinflip game integrated with Irys.

-## Cara Pakai
+## How to Use

-1. Jalankan `npm install`
+1. Run `npm install`
-2. Jalankan `npm start`
+2. Run `npm start`
-3. Login dengan wallet
+3. Log in with your wallet
-4. Main Coinflip & histori dicatat ke Irys
+4. Play Coinflip & history is recorded to Irys

 ## Deploy

-- Support Vercel & Netlify (cukup klik import dari GitHub)
+- Supports Vercel & Netlify (simply click import from GitHub)

-## Catatan
+## Notes
-- Saldo dummy (belum real onchain)
+- Dummy balance (not yet real on-chain)
-- Pastikan OKX Wallet extension aktif
+- Ensure the OKX Wallet extension is active